 Library users may charge out materials at the Circulation Desk situated to the right of the entrance on the first floor.

 Reserve

 Library materials selected by instructors for reading assignments in course offerings are kept on Reserve located at the Circulation Desk.
-A listing of items on Reserve is available in the online catalog, ILLINET Online, and at the Circulation Desk.
+A listing of items on Reserve is available in the online catalog, ILLINET Online.

 Interlibrary Loan